HDR/BacoPy/README.md

 Dynamic Command List

+Allow Searching in addition to having it grab a random image/gif

 ## Known issues
 No warning for missing permissions (when removing messages that start with the set prefix and using clear)